isaacnmm/pestpolicy-hugo2XX/content/posts/best-walking-shoes-travel/index.md

 Breathability - The Merrell Annex is designed with excellent mesh lining that allows free airflow inside the shoe.
 For your walking comfort, you need shoes that will prevent sweaty and smelly feet.
 These shoes will be perfect for travel.
 Pros:
 - The waterproof Gore-Tex technology helps the shoes retain their original glory after washing.
 With this waxed leather shoe, you dont need to worry about the leather becoming stained after cleaning.
-- Great cushioning and�Roomy toe box
+- Great cushioning andRoomy toe box
-- Waterproof and�Stylish plus casual-looking
+- Waterproof andStylish plus casual-looking
 - Durable leather shoe
 - Great arch support
 - They are comfortable